Charles Patrick Davis, MD, PhD

 When should I call the doctor about insomnia?

-In general, insomnia related to transient situational factors resolves spontaneously when the provoking factor is removed or corrected.
+In general, acute insomnia related to transient situational factors resolves spontaneously when the provoking factor is removed or corrected.
 However, medical evaluation by a doctor may be necessary if the insomnia persists or it is thought to be related to a medical or a psychiatric condition.
 Many people choose not to discuss insomnia symptoms with their doctor; however, individuals should contact their doctor if insomnia is interfering with daytime activities.

 There are also specialized doctors who evaluate and treat insomnia and other sleep disorders.
 Sleep apnea may be evaluated and treated by pulmonologists (lung doctors) who have specialized in sleep disorders.
 Other doctors who evaluate and treat sleep disorders are neurologists with a specialty in sleep disorders.